dipakrasal2009/Linux/README.md

 exit    => exit command is use to exit the terminal</br>
 jobs    => jobs command is use to check the opeations that run in the background </br>
-speedtest-cli => it is use to test the current internet speed that is downloade speed and uploade speed in   MB/ps
+speedtest-cli => it is use to test the current internet speed that is downloade speed and uploade speed in   MB/ps su      => it is use to switch the user from one to another ctr + alt + f3 ......   =>  this is use to open the black terminal to the another users this function keys gives only the black terminal with proper cli